 “I have been in the healthcare industry for over 30 years and when I first saw ‘ob*sity’ I didn’t get it — I thought it was odd,” says Equip Family Mentor Laura Cohen.
 “Now that I’m on the other side of diet culture and understanding weight stigma, I love the change in the way the word is being represented.
 ‘Ob*sity’ is a word that has been given such negative connotations.
 It is so triggering to so many people on many levels.
 If changing the word to ‘ob*sity’ makes it less powerful, sign me up for that!”

-According to Steinberg, the term has been by the American Medical Association for almost a decade and as a result, it’s often used to pathologize larger bodies and to indicate poor health.
+According to Steinberg, the term has been designated a disease by the American Medical Association for almost a decade and as a result, it’s often used to pathologize larger bodies and to indicate poor health.
 “That is just not true,” she says.
 “Weight is not a good marker of health, yet it’s been centered as the key marker of health.
 We know that there are many factors that impact our health and weight — many of those factors are outside our control, like genetics, food insecurity, or socioeconomic environment.”

 Just as larger bodies don’t indicate health problems, thin bodies don’t mean that someone is a paragon of wellness. “‘Thinness’ does not equal ‘health’ and there are many examples where diseases happen in people with thin bodies,” Steinberg says.
 “For example: type 2 diabetes, hypertension, and cancer — all of which have been thought to be associated with obesity.
 Stigmatizing someone because of their weight has been going on for too long and we need to stop and recognize that people come in all shapes and sizes — just like height and shoe size — and that size is not synonymous with health.”